WorkSync-Developement/rhinamic-nextjs/SERVICE_PAGE_UI_CONSISTENCY_CHECKLIST.md

 - [ ] **Performance**: Optimize images and assets

 **Verification Steps**
-- [ ] Visual inspection matches design specs
+- [x] Visual inspection matches design specs
-- [ ] Responsive behavior verified on all device sizes
+- [x] Responsive behavior verified on all device sizes
-- [ ] All interactive elements function as expected
+- [x] All interactive elements function as expected
-- [ ] Page load time is within acceptable limits
+- [x] Page load time is within acceptable limits
-- [ ] SEO elements are properly implemented
+- [x] SEO elements are properly implemented
-- [ ] Accessibility requirements are met
+- [x] Accessibility requirements are met
-- [ ] Cross-browser testing completed
+- [x] Cross-browser testing completed
 - [ ] **COMPLETE**: ✅ All checks passed

-### 21. Concrete Work (`/services/concrete-work.tsx`) (New Page)
+### 21. Concrete Work (`/services/concrete-work.tsx`) (Not Started)
 - [ ] **Implement with ServicesLayout**: Use the new layout component from the start
 - [ ] **Content Structure**: Organize content into required props
 - [ ] **Custom Components**: Add any unique components as children